trueos/pcbsd/src-qt5/docs/update.rst

 =========

 AppCafe® provides an intuitive, graphical method for installing and managing software.
-It provides a graphical front-end to FreeBSD packages, which are pre-built applications that have been tested for FreeBSD.
+It provides a graphical front-end to FreeBSD packages, which are pre-built applications tested for FreeBSD.
 It also provides a front-end to PBIs, which are packages that contain extra meta-data which is displayed in AppCafe®, such as screenshots and lists of similar applications.
 It also provides graphical jail management, which allows you to run applications which are isolated from the rest of the operating system.